Find bus tickets from and to Paris

 Frequently asked questions

-With FlixBus, you can easily reach 359 destinations from Paris, including Brussels, London, Amsterdam.
+With FlixBus, you can easily reach 391 destinations from Paris, including Brussels, Lille, Reims.

-We offer several payment methods for purchasing your ticket to Paris.
-You can choose among card payment, PayPal, Google Pay and many more.
-Once in the payment section, you will be able to see all the available options and pick your preferred one.
-If you are having difficulties with payment, check out our help page about payments.
-If you buy your bus ticket onboard or at a sales point you are also given the option to pay cash.
+We offer several payment methods for purchasing your bus ticket to Paris.
+You can choose among card payment, PayPal, Google Pay, and many more.
+All available payment methods will be displayed during the checkout process so you can choose your preferred option.
+If you experience any payment issues, make sure your payment details are correct, your card is enabled for online or international transactions, and that you have sufficient funds.
+If you purchase your bus ticket onboard or at a sales point, you may also have the option to pay in cash.

 Things to do in Paris